-Advantages of Thermal Printers
+Advantages of thermal printers

-Thermal printers have many advantages over other styles of printer for professionals.
+Thermal printers have many advantages over other styles of printers for professionals.
 In addition to retail use, their portability makes thermal printers ideal for use in a wide array of commercial and professional settings.
 You will find them used by pay-at-the-pump gas retailers and in medical diagnostic equipment like the cardiotocographs which measure fetal heartbeat and contractions during labor.

 - Low-Cost: There are no ink ribbons, cartridges, or other costly supplies that need to be replaced frequently.
 As long as you have paper, you’re in business.